GC5HAYH-Pego da Rainha [Mação]

 GC5HJAH-Bica do Barreirão

-Pego da Rainha is one of the most privileged places in Mação municipality.
-In this valley primitive people established themselves who left their art engraved on the rocky walls, on elevated platforms of difficult access (forbidden zone).
+Pego da Rainha (Queen's Lake) is one of the most privileged places in Mação Municipality.
+In this valley, primitive people established themselves and they left their art engraved on the rocky walls, on elevated platforms of difficult access (forbidden zone).

-Sharing the same taste for climbing in communion with nature, modern man chose this place for the installation of the main nucleus of the Mação climbing school.
+Sharing the same taste for climbing in communion with nature, modern man chose this place for the installation of the main nucleus of the Mação's climbing school.

 (Source: Arqueolobo - Geocaching https://coord.info/GC5HAYH)